davidherszenhaut/davidherszenhaut.github.io/_posts/2025-12-31-i-watched-some-movies-this-year.md

 **Mickey 17**: I liked it.
 3/5.

-**The Amateur**: I feel like I've seen several movies like this.
+**The Amateur**: I feel as though I've seen several movies like this already.
 2/5.

 **Drop**: It had some tense scenes, but was ultimately a little predictable and had a bit of a rushed ending.
 2.5/5.